emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

         register_vector<int>("vector<int>");
         register_map<int, string>("map<int, string>");

-We can use the following JavaScript code to interact with the C++ code shows above.
+The following JavaScript can be used to interact with the above C++.

 .. code:: js